 Instructions

 1. For the Burgers: With a sharp knife, hand chop the salmon into 1/4″ pieces.
 Mix chopped salmon with dijon, shallot, parsley, bread crumbs, egg, lemon juice and lemon zest in a bowl.
 With a gentle hand, not pressing or mushing too much, form into 4- 6 ounce patties, an inch thick (note these are big burgers!
 If you prefer a smaller patty, make 6- 4 ounce burger).
-Place in the fridge for 30 minutes.
+Freeze for 10 mins, or place in the fridge for 30 minutes.

-2. Preheat grill to 450F degrees.
-Brush with oil and cook the salmon burgers for 3 minutes with the lid closed, flip and cook 3 minutes more on the other side.
-Internal temp should be 130F degrees when done.
-(Alternatively, pan-sear in a grill pan or oiled skillet on the stove).
+2. Preheat grill to 450°F. Brush the grates with oil and cook the salmon burgers for 3 minutes with the lid closed, flip and cook 3 minutes more on the other side.
+Internal temp should be 130°F when done.
+(Alternatively, pan-sear in a grill pan or oiled skillet on the stove or air-fry for 10 minutes at 375F.

 3. For the Tartar Sauce: Whisk together mayo, dijon, lemon juice, salt, pepper, cayenne, capers, pickles and fresh dill.